 The Department of Biological Sciences directs two undergraduate major programs and three specializations: Biology and Microbiology and Ecology and Conservation Biology Specialization, Forensics Specialization and Marine and Aquatic Biology Specialization.
 It also jointly directs a Neuroscience Major with the Department of Psychology.
 Those students interested in a science education major should contact the College of Education's School of Teaching and Learning for it's Early Childhood, Middle Childhood and Adolescent Young Adult programs.
 The Department also offers two special-interest programs: Marine Biology and Pre-Health Professional, under the Biology Major.
 In addition to teaching facilities, many specialized research and support facilities are also available, including: Algal Microscopy Laboratory; the Edwin C. Moseley Herbarium; Computer Facilities; the Ecology and Ethology Research Station; Greenhouse Facilities; Herpetology Laboratory; Marine Laboratory; Microbiology Prep Room; and the Microscopy and Microanalysis Facilities.

 Many, if not all of our faculty welcome having students working in their labs.
-Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department; this list is also available from the departmental office.
+Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department.
 Contact the professor and volunteer a couple hours a week of your time; you'll be surprised how often it turns into a paid position.